oliviergob/gobslog.com/content/blog/20220227-deploy-frontend-amplify/index.md

 image: ./amplifier.jpg
 ---

+In this tutorial we will do two things:
+* Create a simple webapp using Bulma CSS Framework and Webpack for packaging
+* Automate the deployment of it using AWS Amplify

+The first part is just so we have something to deploy.
+You can skip to the second one if you already have a frontend ready to deploy.
-I will focus here on the app deployment.
-I will build a simple page using Bulma CSS Framework and package the app using Webpack.
-The learnings here should apply with any other app framework or build tool.
+I use Bulma and Webpack for simplicity, the learnings here should apply with any other app framework or build tool.

 ## Creating the App